Detailed Explanation of IAM Authentication for AWS ElastiCache & RDS

 In-transit encryption is not supported for replication groups running the following node types: M1, M2.

-The meaning is quite the opposite: newer NodeTypes now allow you to enable TLS.
+The meaning is the exact opposite.
+Newer NodeTypes now allow you to enable TLS.

-Known Terraform Provider bugs and TLS change procedures
+Known bugs in the Terraform Provider and steps to change TLS settings.

-If you enable TLS and specify a User Group for an existing Replication Group at the same time, encryption-in-transit may not be reflected correctly.
+In some cases, enabling TLS and specifying a User Group simultaneously in an existing Replication Group may result in encryption-in-transit not being applied correctly.

 • transit_encryption_enabled = true